 However, the majority of consultants aren’t interested in pursuing Partnership and only stay in consulting for 2-3 years to gain experience and move on to other opportunities.

-In this article, we take a brief look at some of the reasons why consultants may not pursue reaching Partner and then we explain the three most important reasons for why someone at the level just below Partner might not be elected into the Partner role, despite wanting to make it.
+In this article, we take a brief look at some of the reasons why consultants may not pursue reaching Partner and then we explain the three most important reasons why someone at the level just below Partner might not be elected into the Partner role, despite wanting to make it.

 Many consultants don’t try to make Partner